ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `addtional claims`: OPTIONAL.
 Any other additional non-GA4GH claims are allowed.
 This specification does not dictate the format of other claims.

 #### Claims sent to Data Holder by a Broker via `/token` or `/userinfo`
-(TODO Settle question of JWT, blob, other)

 Only the GA4GH claims truly must be as prescribed here.
 Refer to OIDC Spec for more information.
 The endpoint MAY use `application/json` or `application/jwt`.
 It is RECOMMENDED that if desiring to return a JWT, a token endpoint supporting AAI token exchange exists to do that and `/userinfo` returns a general blob.

-If `application/jwt` is returned, it MUST be signed like /userinfo responses as per [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse).
+If `application/jwt` is returned, it MUST be signed like `/userinfo` responses as per [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse).

-If this is a JWT, it MAY be used as a Token Container.
+If this is a JWT, it MAY be used as a Passport.

 If this information is a JWT, especially from the recommended token endpoint, the JWT should include additional attributes.